wadmit/era/readme.md

+#  Welcome to **Eradicate (ERA)**!

+Ever find yourself cringing when a debugging or test command sneaks its way into your production code? 😱 Don’t worry, ERA's got your back!

+Imagine ERA as your digital "magic wand" 🪄 for code cleanup.
+It’s like having a superpower that sweeps through your codebase, banishing those pesky command lines that slipped through the cracks and ensuring your production environment remains pristine. 🚀

+## 🛠️ **How It Works:**
+Just run ERA, and watch it work its magic!
+It’ll zap away any unwanted command lines from your output, leaving your code cleaner than ever. 🌟

+## 🚀 **Why ERA Rocks:**
+- **Instant Cleanup:** ERA swiftly removes those unintended commands with a flick of your wrist (or a click of your mouse).
+- **Stress-Free:** No more second-guessing or frantic searches.
+ERA makes sure your production environment stays squeaky clean.
+- **Developer’s Best Friend:** ERA is designed to solve the problem every developer faces—keeping your code spotless and professional.

+So, why wait?
+Give ERA a spin and make your codebase sparkle! ✨

-# ERA Installation Guide
+# Eradicate(ERA) Installation Guide

-This guide will help you install the latest version of ERA(Eradicate) on your system.
+This guide will help you install the latest version of Eradicate(ERA) on your system.
 The installation script supports Linux, macOS, and Windows.

 ## Prerequisites